EA App Not Working [FIXED]

 Firewall and Network Protection settings (Image: Exputer)

-Now see if the EA app is working.
-If it is not, then the antivirus software is not the culprit behind your problem.
-It would be best if you skipped to the next solution.
-Though, if the EA app starts operating again, you must add it to the exceptions list of your antivirus software.
+Now, see if the EA app is working.
+If it is working, then you’ve identified the problem.
+Now proceed to add the EA app to the list of exceptions in your antivirus.

 Clear The EA App’s Cache